Benefit rates 2025-26

 Some welfare benefits have changed over the past few years.
 Find out how they've changed and if this affects you.

 Universal Credit has been rolled out nationally and now replaces new claims for a number of working age benefits (benefits for people under State Pension age).
+If you still get income-related Employment and Support Allowance, you'll be invited to claim Universal Credit by the end of 2025.

-Bereavement benefits have been extended – you no longer need to have been married or in a civil partnership with your partner to claim Bereavement Support Payment (BSP).
+Bereavement benefits have been extended – you no longer need to have been married to or in a civil partnership with your partner to claim Bereavement Support Payment (BSP).
 If you have a child or children and were living with your partner when they died, then you can now claim BSP.

 For new claimants, Personal Independence Payment (PIP) has replaced Disability Living Allowance (DLA).
+Here’s how you could be affected if you currently get DLA:

 Housing Benefit is reduced if you're considered to have more bedrooms than you need in your home.
 This is sometimes referred to as the 'bedroom tax'.